mbridak/wfd_py_logger/README.md

 ![Alt text](https://github.com/mbridak/wfd_py_logger/raw/master/logger.png)

 ## What was learned from WFD 2020
-I might want to include some integration with CAT via hamlib or flrig.
+~~I might want to include some integration with CAT via hamlib or flrig.
 As I found needing to remember to switch modes/bands during the event a little annoying.
-I haven't looked but am sure there must be a python lib for this.
+I haven't looked but am sure there must be a python lib for this.~~

+The WFD group who processes the logs needs lines ending in CR/LF.
+I've updated the cabrillo generator for next year.

 I think the text input/editing could use some work.
 Would like to be able to arrow back and change something in the middle of the call as opposed to backspacing to the error and retyping the info.